 Essential Concepts

-Another factor that may confuse users of the Yangson library is conflicting terminology: some terms, such as module or instance, are used, with different meanings, in both Python and YANG.
+Another factor that may confuse users of the Yangson library is conflicting terminology: some terms, such as module, instance or, for that matter, library itself, are used with different meanings in both Python and YANG.
 Therefore, when reading the following sections, it is important to distinguish whether a given text discusses programming language or data modelling stuff.

 Data Models

 Data models define and describe some data.
-A complete YANG data model usually corresponds to a particular device, physical virtual, with a dedicated configuration and management system.
+A complete YANG data model usually corresponds to configuration and management data of a particular device or service.

 YANG distinguishes four different sorts of data: